PhotonVision/photonvision-docs/source/docs/getting-started/installation/limelight.rst

 - :download:`LimeLight Version 2 <files/LimeLight2/hardwareConfig.json>`.
 - :download:`LimeLight Version 2+ <files/LimeLight2+/hardwareConfig.json>`.

 You will then need to :ref:`import <docs/programming/config/config:Importing and Exporting Settings>` that hardwareConfig.json file.
+This is **REQUIRED** to get the LEDS working and set the correct camera FOV.

 Troubleshooting
 ---------------